MohitPammu/Projects/README.md

-This is a repository of my projects
+This is a repository of my data projects